 Ben also recommends implementing OKRs at the team level before starting at the individual level.

 Ben is the co-author of Objectives and Key Results: Driving Focus, Alignment, and Engagement with OKRs.
 In my opinion, this is the go-to book for learning and implementing OKRs.
 If the book-length intimidates you, then read the first three chapters and skim the rest while slowing down for the parts that resonate.
+His second book is the hands-on, practical field guide for the first which is geared toward coaches and consultants.

 John Doerr’s Book